-Adam has been first-prize-winner and finalist of several national and international piano competitions.
+Adam Davies is a Manchester-born pianist, conductor and teacher.
+As a pianist, he has been first-prize-winner and finalist of several national and international piano competitions.
 First prizes include East Coast Young Musician and EPTA UK Piano Competition.
-He has been a semi-finalist in the Royal Over-Seas League Competition, and finalist in the Wales International Competition and II Krystian Tkaczewski International Competition in Poland.
+He has been a semi-finalist in the Royal Over-Seas League Competition, and finalist in the Wales International Competition and the Krystian Tkaczewski International Competition in Poland.

 With a diverse and wide-ranging repertoire, he performs as soloist throughout the UK and the Channel Islands, with past venues including Hull City Hall, Beverley Minster, St. Paul’s Covent Garden and St. Martin-in-the-Fields.
 Concerto performances include Saint-Saëns’ Le carnival des animaux, Grieg Piano Concerto, Rachmaninov No. 2, Mozart K. 488, Brahms No. 2 and Schumann Piano Concerto.
 As an orchestral musician he has played under the direction of Chris Adey and Sir Mark Elder at Bridgewater Hall.
 As well as performing classics of the repertoire, Adam is equally at home with programmes contemporary music.
 In 2016 he gave one the first UK performances of Thomas Adès’ Variations for Blanca, and in 2019, the world première of Tom Harrold’s Crux.